-3.5.1 Retracting a move
+3.5.1 Retracting moves

-If you want to take back the last move played, you may press the clockwise arrow button 2.
+If you want to take back the last move played, you may press the clockwise arrow button $\rightarrow$ .
 The red LEDs on the chessboard, and the prompts in the bottom line of the screen, direct you to move the piece back.
-For example:
+Fot example: